dragonflydb/documentation/docs/command-reference/sorted-sets/zrange.md

 - `REV` (optional): If specified, the sorted set is traversed in reverse order (high-to-low scores).
 - `LIMIT offset count` (optional): If specified, the command returns a subset of the elements within the specified range.
   - `offset`: The starting index of the subset (zero-based).
   - `count`: The number of elements to return.
-A negative `count` returns all elements from `offset` to the end.
+A negative `count` returns all elements from the `offset`.
 - `WITHSCORES` (optional): If specified, the command returns the score of each element along with the element itself.

 ### Score Ranges with `BYSCORE`